jiyunlee93/MobileProject1/README.md

 # MobileProject1
-mobile project1 is 'Location - based Android Application to find Kindergarten Using Web Crawl'
+mobile project1 is 'Location - based Android Application to find Kindergarten Using Web Crawling'

 The developer is jiyunlee of Kyunghee University
 This project is for Mobile Programming class